 Test samples of known blood, rust, plant material, and other materials reported in the literature to give false positive presumptive tests.
 Create and test dilutions of blood up to 1:1000.
-Use various collection methods (i.e., moistened swab, filter paper, etc.).
+Use various collection methods (e.g., moistened swab, filter paper, etc.).
 Test serum and whole blood, if possible.
 Prepare serial dilutions and laundered stains and test with phenolphthalein and all applicable confirmatory tests.
+Practice sets should include samples of varying strengths and mixtures of bodily fluids to ensure ability to determine differences between positive, negative, and inconclusive results, specifically when utilizing card-based testing methods.